Voile Skins with Tail Clip Review

 The tip attachment on these skins is stout metal, with serious rivets securing it to the skin material; it appears mostly unchanged from what this company has used for several years, and we are not aware of any durability issues associated with it.
 The tail attachment is a newer innovation; it is a simple design that does its job well and is fairly easy to attach and remove.
 The rubber strap connecting the tail attachment has a helpful amount of stretch, which allows one to connect and remove the tail clip without too much muscle strain.

 Glue and Glop

-These split skins are great choices for all splitboarders looking for a skin with strong grip that will withstand years of hard use.
-This model also makes sense for folks who know they are difficult on their equipment.
+We spun around 180 degrees on the Voile Splitboard skins.
+Our first impression was that they appeared boring and lacked some of the pizazz offered by other skins in our review.
+After a season's worth of testing, we realized that pizazz is not necessarily a quality to look for in your climbing skins.
+These skins are tried and true and offer decent performance.These split skins are excellent choices for all splitboarders looking for a skin with strong grip that will withstand years of hard use.
+This model also makes sense for folks who know they are demanding on their equipment.
 If you have a penchant for skinning over rocks, these skins and their sturdy construction are a good choice.
 Because these skins provide strong grip at the expense of some glide, weight, and bulk, they are even better choices for newer splitboarders who will appreciate this grip, but won't notice the negatives.